Last Updated on August 14, 2024 by Mary Phagan

 Once I had seen that picture, I attempted to read everything—books, newspaper articles, even the Brief of Evidence.
 The information was difficult and, being only a teenager, I found it hard to understand and digest.
 It raised more questions for me.
 Again, I turned to my father for answers.

 This time my questions were more direct.
-I wanted to know everything about the family, the trial of Leo Frank, and the hanging.
+I wanted to know everything about the family, the trial of Leo Frank, and the lynching.
 And this time his answers were deeper and more complete.

 "Around 1895, W.J. moved the family to Florence, Alabama.
-William Joshua and Fannie, now with two young children, Benjamin Franklin and 011ie Mae, moved with them.
+William Joshua and Fannie, now with two young children, Benjamin Franklin and Ollie Mae, moved with them.

 "The family's new home, purchased from General Coffee, had been a hospital during the War Between the States.
 The house needed extensive renovation but posed no financial burden on the family.
 W.J., Angelina, and their children lived in the main house; the young couple's new home was not far away.